How productive are your marketing efforts?

 - Time-binding: A time-bound goal creates urgency while establishing the parameters for daily work.

-With S.M.A.R.T. goals in place, the focus of your marketing team can then focus in on a specific set of variables, helping you discard the strategies that have no bearing on your campaigns and focus on the objectives that drive results.
+With S.M.A.R.T. goals in place, your marketing team can then focus in on a specific set of variables, helping you discard the strategies that have no bearing on your campaigns and focus on the objectives that drive results.

 2. Use the Right Marketing Automation Tools